bbauska/W3Cx-5of5/README.md

 4. Click on the button in the page

-### Example #3: use external references to JavaScript files/libraries located on the Web {#example-3-use-external-references-to-javascript-fileslibraries-located-on-the-web .unnumbered}
+### Example #3: use external references to JavaScript files/libraries located on the Web

 External JavaScript libraries (they are just big JS files) can be also referenced with a full URL, like in this example: